Lee Jeong-min

 Lee Jeong-min (이정민; born 17 July 1990) is a South Korean professional footballer who currently plays in the Philippines Football League (premier division) club Global Cebu F.C. primarily as a central defender, but he can also play defensive midfielder.

-Lee is known for quick and accurate decision-making, and exceptional ball handling skills.

 Early life

 Lee started playing competitive football at the age of eleven, when he entered Jung Hwa Elementary School.
 Showing great athleticism at a very young age, he was scouted and was asked to move to Jang An Middle School where he continued training.
 His efforts did not go unnoticed as he was selected to be a part of the Under-15 National Youth Team of South Korea.
 As a testament to his remarkable performance as a young footballer, he once again had to move to Pung Sang High School to join a group of young men who would form the K1 League Seongnam Ilhwa FC's Youth Team.
 He went on to play for the said team and would eventually be one of only three players from his batch to secure a contract with Seongnam FC.